jacquessham/sfotraffic/Part2/readme.md

 In order to make the prediction, we will be using <i>prediction_step3.py</i> to predict and <i>viz_prediction_step3.py</i> to visualize the result.
 If we apply this method, the prediction will looks like this:
 <img src=Images/prediction_step3.png>
 <br><br>
 With this approach, we can see the seasonality fluctuation is moderate and never go below 0.
-Although we can see there is some rapid growth in 2024, this model satisfies our assumptions and is more useful to predict the passenger traffic.
+Although we can see there is some rapid growth in 2024, this model satisfies our assumptions and is more useful to predict the passenger traffic than the previous one.

 ### Step 4: Scaling the Previous Domestic and International Passenger Recovery Trend with Moving Average
 In the mid-2021, we see that domestic travel is starting to recover in a moderate rate, but, in contrast, international travel is still in halt.
 Therefore, it may be useful to separate the recovery path between domestic traffic and international traffic.
-If we do so, the recovery path look something like below:
+If we do so, we can use <i>viz_recoverypath_type.py</i>  (In the <i>ExplainFormula</i> folder) to visualize the recovery path:
 <img src=Images/recovery_path_type.png>
 <br>
-We can see the passenger traffic for domestic travel recover about 5-10% faster during the recovery period relative to international travel.
+We can see the passenger traffic for domestic travel recover about 5-10% faster during the recovery period relative to international travel that means international travel has a lag in the recovery period.
 We can use the same algorithm in step 3 to develop two different models for domestic and international travels.
-The formula for both models are the same, but for the seek of clarity formula is the following:<br>
+The formula for both models are the same, but for the seek of clarity, the formula is the following:<br>
 <img src=Images/part4_formula.png>
 <br>
+The formula is the same except we segemented the trend and seasonality effect for domestic travel and international travel.
 In this phase, we will be using <i>prediction_step4.py</i> to predict and <i>viz_prediction_step4.py</i> to visualize the result.
 After the calculation, the result looks something like:
 <img src=Images/prediction_step4.png>
 <br>
 We can see the flaw of this model is that the prediction of international passenger traffic goes below 0 for about 12-15 months while the domestic passenger traffic prediction is fine.
 Therefore, we need to address this problem in the next step.